bug

 Fields that the JIRA ticket should contain before creating it

-a.
-Appropriate affects version (fix version no longer required);
+• Appropriate affects version (Note: the fix version is no longer required)

-g.
-Attachment of video – only if the bug’s description is difficult to follow;
+• Attachment of video (if the bug description is difficult to follow)

-l.
-Link to the tickets that this bug is dependent or related to;
+• Link to the Story that this bug is related to (if the story is still open)

 Found in build